-Major: Political Science
+Major: Political Science College: Liberal Arts

-- 4. Thesis.
-Complete an acceptable thesis and successfully defend it in public, two paper copies of the thesis and one electronic copy to the library through Proquest and the thesis' original title page, original signature page, and abstract page to the JCGS. - 5.
-Final Requirements.
+4. Capstone or Thesis.
+Complete either the Capstone (POL 5983) or an acceptable thesis and successfully defend it in public, two paper copies of the thesis and one electronic copy to the library through Proquest and the thesis' title page, original signature page, summary and abstract page to the JCGS.

+5. Final Requirements.
 Apply for graduation through the JCGS by advertised deadline.

-Program: Political Science Major: Political Science - International Affairs
+Program: Political Science

+Major: Political Science - International Affairs College: Liberal Arts
-Major Code: 5621

 Degree: Master of Arts (M.A.)

 Department: Political Science

 College: Liberal Arts